21 Guns (song): Background and composition

 "21 Guns" addresses the topic of patriotism.
 Frontman and chief songwriter Billie Joe Armstrong told Q, in May 2009: "It brings up 21st Century Breakdown in a lot of ways, and the 21-gun salute for someone that's fallen, but done in an arena rock 'n' roll sort of way."

-According to Q, the song is "a mammoth power ballad with a chorus like Mott the Hoople's All the Young Dudes."
-William Goodman from Spin agreed, also comparing the song to All The Young Dudes.
+According to Q, the song is "a mammoth power ballad with a chorus like Mott the Hoople's 'All the Young Dudes'".
+William Goodman from Spin agreed, also comparing the song to "All the Young Dudes".
 Entertainment Weekly's Simon Vozick-Levinson described it as a "sensitive arena rock cut that made us think of Toto's 'Africa'.
 While the chorus sounded more like ELO's 'Telephone Line.'
-A Rolling Stone article commented that it "has a dash of 'Boulevard of Broken Dreams' to it."
-Spin's Goodman agreed, writing: "This track covers a lot of territory in its five minutes, from a solo acoustic guitar (reminiscent of "Boulevard of Broken Dreams") to Brian May-worthy electric riffage.
+A Rolling Stone article commented that it "has a dash of 'Boulevard of Broken Dreams' to it".
+Spin's Goodman agreed, writing: "This track covers a lot of territory in its five minutes, from a solo acoustic guitar (reminiscent of 'Boulevard of Broken Dreams') to Brian May-worthy electric riffage.
 But the chorus holds the killer hook, [because] Armstrong hits highs with his voice in a thrilling moment."

 The song has been labeled by critics as arena rock, pop-punk, and power pop.

+David Bowie is credited as a songwriter on the song to avoid a potential plagiarism lawsuit, as the melody of the chorus is similar to the Bowie-penned "All the Young Dudes".

 Critical reception

 The song has received critical acclaim.
 Chris Fallon writing for AbsolutePunk commented that "it is arguably the album's highlight, presenting an anti-war ballad that is both monumentally enduring and also sophisticated protest."
-James Montgomery of MTV News described it as "a cell-phones-in-the-air anthem, starting with more sharply strummed acoustic guitars."
-Colin Moriarty from IGN wrote that the track is "perhaps the best song on the album as a whole, is a multi-faceted song with a pretty poignant message to boot."
+James Montgomery of MTV News described it as "a cell-phones-in-the-air anthem, starting with more sharply strummed acoustic guitars".
+Colin Moriarty from IGN wrote that the track is "perhaps the best song on the album as a whole, a multi-faceted song with a pretty poignant message to boot".

 Jordan Richardson of Blogcritics commented: "It's the album’s anti-war hymn, reaching heroic heights with a sleek sort of sappiness that fits flawlessly.
 The range and sentiment may dishearten those looking for a little more Dookie from their Green Day, but I’ve never heard Billie Joe sound so good and so earnest as he pulls his frail voice upwards to knock out some stunning high notes."
-Mayer Nissim gave the song 3 out of 5 stars, writing: "It combines verses reminiscent of Neil Young's 'Heart of Gold' with big power-pop chord changes and choruses that soar in all the right places.
+Mayer Nissim gave the song three out of five stars, writing: "It combines verses reminiscent of Neil Young's 'Heart of Gold' with big power-pop chord changes and choruses that soar in all the right places.
 The jerky charm of the band's earlier work may be missing, but there's still lots to enjoy here."

-However, Adam Downer from Sputnikmusic gave a negative review, commenting that "it sounds like a terrible rewrite of something John Lennon never released."